ianaio/analytics/website/src/pages/__index.md

-Gloo is a toolkit for building web applications and libraries with Rust and Wasm, composed of modular crates.
+IANA SYSTEMS is a toolkit for building web applications and libraries with Rust and Wasm, composed of modular crates.
 [Gloo crates](https://github.com/rustwasm/gloo/tree/master/crates) include example code, both in their respective `example` folders, and commented in their code, as well as [API documentation](https://docs.rs/gloo/).